redox-os/book/src/configuration-settings.md

 ### Cookbook Logs

-When `export COOKBOOK_LOGS=true` is set, all build logs will be written into `build/logs/$TARGET` directory.
-This is enabled by default when TUI mode enabled because build logs are captured anyway.
-When logs are enabled it can alter the build script, and maybe hide some essential progress bar.
-It is why on CI=1 logs are disabled.
+When `export COOKBOOK_LOGS=true` is set, all build logs will be written into the `build/logs/$TARGET` directory.
+This is enabled by default when TUI mode is enabled because build logs are captured anyway.
+When logs are enabled it can alter the build script and maybe hide some essential progress bar.
+Which is why when `CI=1`, logs are disabled.

-Under the hood when TUI or log capturing is enabled, cookbook will try to provide pty support, and pipe them as-is to the terminal, and then stripping colors before saving them to logs.
+Under the hood when the TUI mode or log capture is enabled, Cookbook will try to provide pseudo-terminal support and pipe them as-is to the terminal, then strip colors before saving them to logs.

 ### Cookbook Verbosity

-When `export COOKBOOK_VERBOSE=false` is set, it disables certain debug logs and disables bash `set -x`, and if combined with `CI=1 COOKBOOK_LOGS=true`, it will hide success build logs to the terminal.
+When `export COOKBOOK_VERBOSE=false` is set, it disables certain debug logs and disables the GNU Bash's `set -x` command, if combined with `CI=1 COOKBOOK_LOGS=true`, it will hide success build logs to the terminal.

-Usually you want to combine `CI=1 COOKBOOK_LOGS=true COOKBOOK_VERBOSE=false` because it will not replace build logs that actually doing the build instead of caching it and creates minimally distracting build output on terminal.
+Usually you want to combine `CI=1 COOKBOOK_LOGS=true COOKBOOK_VERBOSE=false` because it will not replace build logs that are doing the build instead of caching it and creating a minimally distracting build output on terminal.

 ## Cookbook Compressed Packages

 When `export COOKBOOK_COMPRESSED=true` is set, it will package software with compression turned on.
-Under the hood it's compressing with LZMA2 algorithm which is quick to decompress but slow on compression.
+Under the hood it's compressing with the [LZMA2](https://en.wikipedia.org/wiki/LZMA) algorithm which is quick to decompress but slow to compress.

-It is not enabled by default because it takes CPU time to compress, and storage saving is negligible compared [Cookbook Clean Target](#cookbook-clean-target).
+It is not enabled by default because it uses considerable CPU time to compress and storage saving is negligible compared to [Cookbook Clean Target](#cookbook-clean-target).

 ## Cookbook Clean Build

 When `export COOKBOOK_CLEAN_BUILD=true` is set, it will always remove [the build directory](./build-system-reference.md#cookbook) before building.
-This is intended for build servers where build consistency matters and avoid failing build due to stale build directory.
-It has side effect of making increment build non-existent thus generally avoided for local development.
+This is intended for build servers where build consistency matters and avoid a build failure due to a stale `build` directory.
+It has the side effect of disabling incremental compilation thus generally avoided for local development.

 ## Cookbook Clean Target

-When `export COOKBOOK_CLEAN_TARGET=true` is set, it will remove [the build, stage and sysroot directory](./build-system-reference.md#cookbook) after building succeed.
-This is intended to save disk storage for local development that frequently jumps between recipes.
+When `export COOKBOOK_CLEAN_TARGET=true` is set, it will remove [the build, stage, and sysroot directories](./build-system-reference.md#cookbook) after a build success.
+This is intended to save storage space for local development that frequently jumps between recipes.

-Unlike `COOKBOOK_CLEAN_BUILD`, it allows inspection of build directory and allows incremental compilation if build is failing.
-It does not allow seeing build and stage directory, but it creates `stage.files` which contains tree of files in stage directory before deletion.
+Unlike `COOKBOOK_CLEAN_BUILD`, it allows inspection of `build` directory and allows incremental compilation if build is failing.
+It does not allow visualization of the `build` and `stage` directories but creates `stage.files` which contains tree of files in the `stage` directory before deletion.

 ## Cookbook Web Generator

 When `export COOKBOOK_WEB=true` is set, it will create a `web` directory containing HTML files for published `repo`.
-It contains much more information include published file tree, dependents, intended for easy browsing.
+It contains much more information including the published file tree and dependents, intended for easy browsing.